mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 | urn:ietf:params:rtp-hdrext:sdes:CaptId | CLUE CaptId | [RFC8849] | no |
 | urn:ietf:params:rtp-hdrext:sdes:mid | Media identification | [RFC9143] | no |

+# Error Handling

+The following error codes are defined for use when abruptly terminating streams, aborting reading of streams, or immediately closing RoQ connections.

+## RoQ Error Codes

+ROQ\_NO\_ERROR (0x????):
+: No error.
+This is used when the connection or stream needs to be closed, but there is no error to signal.

+ROQ\_GENERAL\_PROTOCOL\_ERROR (0x????):
+: Peer violated protocol requirements in a way that does not match a more specific error code or endpoint declines to use the more specific error code.

+ROQ\_INTERNAL\_ERROR (0x????):
+: An internal error has occured in the RoQ stack.

+ROQ\_STREAM\_CREATION\_ERROR (0x????):
+: The endpoint detected that its peer created a stream that it will not accept.

+ROQ\_PACKET\_ERROR (0x????):
+: Invalid payload format, e.g., length does not match packet, invalid flow id encoding, non-RTP on RTP-flow ID, etc.

+ROQ\_FRAME\_CANCELLED (0x????):
+: A receiving endpoint stopped reading a frame from a stream and requests new frames be sent on new streams using STOP\_SENDING or a sender notifies a receiver that retransmissions of a frame were stopped using RESET\_STREAM and new frames will be sent on new streams.

+ROQ\_UNKNOWN\_FLOW\_ID (0x????):
+: An endpoint was unable to handle a flow identifier, e.g., because it was not signalled or it does not support multiplexing using arbitrary flow identifiers.

+ROQ\_SIGNALING\_ERROR (0x????):
+: Parameters that were set during out of band signaling are incompatible with the connection properties that were negotiated when the connection was established using transport parameters.

 # API Considerations {#api-considerations}

 The mapping described in the previous sections poses some interface requirements